xavierlacot/joli.js/README.markdown

 The Query API supports lots of things.
 Just have a check at the joli.query class!

-In some cases however, you will find this way of querying your models just to long, and you'll prefer an other alternative syntax (Criteria-style querying API):
+In some cases however, you will find this way of querying your models just too long, and you will prefer an other alternative syntax (Criteria-style querying API):

     var humans = models.human.all({
       where: {